PeopleForBikes/measure/README.md

 - docs: the Sphinx documentation of the project
 - measure: project source code
 - notebooks: notebooks relevant to the project
+- results: stores the results of the operations
 - tests: project unit tests

 ## Contributing